I’m so pleased that the CAA is launching an investigation into the seat selection fee charges levied by airlines to allow families to sit together.

 Because – demonstrably – THEY WERE AVAILABLE.

-This wasn’t a case of, “oh, the computer made a mistake but the flight was full, and we can’t fix it”.
+This was not a case of, “oh, the computer made a mistake but the flight was full, and we can’t fix it”.
 This was a case of “the computer set out to seat you separately, and then invited you to pay to sit together”.

 To make matters worse, this wasn’t just a computer error.
 It was compounded by the fact that the call centre staff clearly gave me incorrect information.
 They told me it was impossible to get four seats together.
 That the flight was very busy.
 That the best they could do was give us two pairs of seats, which I’d need to pay for.